mikeasilva/handbook-diff/markdown/20-activities.md

 #### Personal Health and Accident Insurance

 In many parts of the world, health and accident insurance coverage is available through employers or government programs.
-Members who have this coverage should access all available benefits if they incur an injury during a Church activity before seeking help from Church activity insurance (see [20.7.3.4](/study/manual/general-handbook/20-activities?lang=eng&id=title_number48-p246#title_number48)).
+Members who have this coverage should access all available benefits if they incur an injury during a Church activity before seeking help through Church Activity Medical Assistance (CAMA) (see [20.7.3.4](/study/manual/general-handbook/20-activities?lang=eng&id=title_number48-p246#title_number48)).

 20.7.3.3